wanghaisheng/responsive-landing-page-starter/content/blog/en/fast-voice-broadcast-python-dr.md

 <sign-up number></sign-up>

-We'll also need to [rent a Nexmo virtual number](https://dashboard.nexmo.com/your-numbers) and associate it with a [Nexmo application](https://dashboard.nexmo.com/voice/your-applications).
-If you read my previous post on [becoming a text-to-speech Superhero](https://www.nexmo.com/blog/2017/08/14/text-to-speech-phone-call-with-django-dr/), you will have already come across Nexmo voice applications.
-They are easy to create via the dashboard or the using the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli).

 ## Setting up our database

 We're going to be using MongoDB to store the numbers of the people we need to call.
 Our documents are going to be especially simple: